-Module Title Theatre Skills 2
+Theatre Skills 2

+Module Code LRU11005

+Module status Mandatory

+ECTS weighting 30

 Semester taught Michaelmas, Hilary and Trinity (36 weeks)

-Pre-requisites & co-
+Pre-requisites & co- requisites N/A

-requisites

-N/A
+Student Workload 30 ECTS

+Module Coordinator Barry Conway

-Teaching staff Eve D'Alton, Kevin Smith, Ivan Birthistle, Killian Waters, Jason
+Teaching staff Eve D'Alton, Kevin Smith, Ivan Birthistle, Eoin Kilkenny, Jason Coogans, Dawn Browne, Clodagh Deegan, Aisling Mooney, Barry Conway, Vinny Murphy

-Coogans, Craig Starkie, Catherine Fay, Kate Ferris, Barry Conway, crafts in the area of stage technology and theatre production including theatrical lighting, sound, media and audio-visual technologies (AV), and provide an opportunity for students to apply skills in a theatrical production, developing their understanding and ability in areas that are key for their progress to second year.
+Module Learning Aims This module aims to increase the students' knowledge of theatre crafts in the area of stage technology and theatre production including theatrical lighting, sound, media and audio-visual technologies (AV), and provide an opportunity for students to apply skills in a theatrical production, developing their understanding and ability in areas that are key for their progress to second year.

-Vinny Murphy

-Module Learning Aims This module aims to increase the students' knowledge of theatre

-Module Learning Outcomes On successful completion of this module, students should be able

-Rig lights for a theatrical production

-Apply technical skills in the production of a short film
+Module Learning Outcomes On successful completion of this module, students should be able to: Rig lights for a theatrical production Apply technical skills in the production of a short film Install the necessary sound equipment for a theatrical production Read construction plans and drawings for a theatrical design Demonstrate best practices in Work safety particularly around electrical safety and work at height

-Install the necessary sound equipment for a theatrical production Read construction plans and drawings for a theatrical design practice-based learning and a programme of class work, both theoretical and practical.
+Module Content The module comprises two separate sections of supervised practice-based learning and a programme of class work, both theoretical and practical.
 Stage Technologies will introduce students to the various tools, equipment and techniques used in rigging theatrical lighting as well as sound and media equipment.
 Lighting will provide a supervised practice-based environment where they will work as technical crew realising one or more theatrical productions.
 Students will build on prior learning by taking a role as crew in a further theatrical production supervised by technology or stage crafts tutors.
 This will develop their skills and broaden their experience in a field relevant to their second year of study.
 Classes in film & media will enable students to undertake a supervised practice-based technical assistant role in the making of a short film.
+Teaching and Learning Format Skills-based classes, practice-based learning working on the realisation of theatre productions.
+Module Assessment Components Continuous assessment of practice-based work in theatre production Indicative bibliography See Reading List at end of handbook.
+2021/2022 delivery in the context of Covid-19: Some aspects of the module may be subject to change as the year progresses.
+Where changes and adjustments are needed, The Lir will keep students informed via their student emails as soon as is feasible